Prince Andrew ‘lobbying Queen to have royal status reinstated’

 Prince Andrew ‘lobbying Queen to have royal status reinstated’, report says

-The Duke of York lost the coveted role along with other military titles and royal patronages in January.
+The prince lost the coveted role along with other military titles and royal patronages in January.

 The monarch’s disgraced second son stepped down from public life after the furore over his friendship with paedophile billionaire Jeffrey Epstein and after he paid millions to settle a civil sexual assault case against Virginia Giuffre.

-Almost six months on, the duke not only wants to be reinstated as Colonel of the Grenadier Guards, but also wants to be able to attend royal engagements alongside other members of the royal family, according to the Telegraph.
+Almost six months on, he not only wants to be reinstated as Colonel of the Grenadier Guards, but also wants to be able to attend royal engagements alongside other members of the royal family, according to The Telegraph.

-The newspaper said he is also pushing to get his daughters, Princess Beatrice and Eugenie, made working royals.
+The newspaper said he is also pushing to get his daughters, Princess Beatrice and Eugenie, to be given working royal status.

 “The colonelcy of the Grenadier Guards was his most coveted title, and he wants it back,” The Telegraph quoted a royal source as saying.